razerofficial/CChromaEditor/README.md

 <a name="PluginMirrorVertically"></a>
 **PluginMirrorVertically**

 Flips the color grid vertically for all `Chroma` animation frames.
 This method has no effect for `EChromaSDKDevice1DEnum` devices.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface